The Missing Link for Active Women in Perimenopause

 A Different Approach: Finding the Root Cause

-Because the body is not random.
+The body is not random.
+It adapts.
+It protects.

 What I See in Active Women (Especially Runners)